amin-mamandi/amin-mamandi.github.io/index.md

 * * *
 # About Me!

 In my free time, I'm a big fan of science fiction movies (e.g., Harry Potter, Alita: Battle Angel, ...).
-Also, when the weather's good, I enjoy hiking to explore the outdoors.
+Also, when the weather's good, I enjoy hiking and exploring the outdoors.
 I am also a passionate cook who loves preparing Persian dishes (e.g., Ghorme Sabzi, Fesenjoon, ...).